orxfun/orx-v/README.md

 # orx-v

-Vector traits to unify all vectors!
+Traits to unify all vectors!

-The focus of this crate is computation and algorithms.
-The goal is to allow algorithm developer to provide a single generic algorithm implementation and that can be called by many polymorphic vector types with a corresponding practical use case.
+The focus of this crate is mainly computation and algorithms.
+The goal is to allow for a generic algorithm implementation that can be called by many polymorphic vector types having a corresponding practical use case.

 You may find an article discussing the motivation [here](https://orxfun.github.io/orxfun-notes/#/v-for-vectors-2024-11-18) and various examples in the [examples](https://github.com/orxfun/orx-v/tree/main/examples) folder of the repository.